twse/random-stuff/README.md

 1. Clone the mozilla/community-data repository with any Git client
 2. Copy names of contributors from Mozilla-related websites such as translation projects
-3. Save the file as a .csv file (comma-separated value) in Unicode encoding
+3. Save the file with csv as the extension in Unicode encoding
-4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with the name of each file, e.g. czilla.csv is a list of contributors for the old Mozilla Czech community)
+4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with the filename, e.g. czilla.csv is a list of contributors for the old Mozilla Czech community)
-5. Commit the new names.csv file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with the commit message)
+5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with the commit message)

 ## Vector font: Pan-European fonts version 6.0
 This font family will be used as a full-featured OpenType font by users of an OpenType-savvy word processor (e.g. Word 2016).
-In the meantime, this font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Haansoft Hangul NEO).
+The font can only be used as an ordinary Unicode font by users of a non-OpenType-savvy word processor (e.g. Haansoft Hangul NEO).

 Pan-European Serif comes in four styles - Roman, Italic, Bold and Bold Italic.